abelsiqueira/ugly/README.md

 $ make install
 ~~~

-Due CUTEst compatibility with many architectures and operating system is hard to
+**Note**: Due CUTEst compatibility with many architectures and operating system is hard to
 follow the steps above.
 Since ugly remove this compatibility it's easy to
 achieve the installation with only this steps.